coccinelle/coccinelle/readme.txt

 like for instance to perform some refactorings.

 To install Coccinelle from its source, see the instructions in install.txt.
+Once you have installed coccinelle, there is a script 'spatch' in /usr/bin or /usr/local/bin that invokes the Coccinelle program.

-Once you have installed Coccinelle (either from the source or from one of the binary form available on the Coccinelle website), You may have to setup a few environment variables so that the Coccinelle program knows where to find its configuration files.
+If you want to run Coccinelle without installing it, you can run the Coccinelle program directly from the download/build directory.
+You may then have to setup a few environment variables so that the Coccinelle program knows where to find its configuration files.
 For bash do: